return42/sphkerneldoc/doc/linux_src_doc/drivers/net/phy/phy_c.rst

         target phy_device struct

 .. _`phy_get_eee_err.description`:

 Description
 -----------

-Description: it is to report the number of time where the PHY failed to complete its normal wake sequence.
+it is to report the number of time where the PHY failed to complete its normal wake sequence.

 .. _`phy_ethtool_get_eee`: